 JFF maintains specialized workgroups focused on topics such as long-term strategic vision, data development, and user experience.
 This governance structure ensures that all O4O partner sites are participating as a collaborative group of data providers and users who share insights and agree on a strategic direction.

-Cohorts II and III are set to join O4O in the fall of 2021 to further test and scale the core impact measures and data products among a diverse group of organizations and communities.
-These cohorts will also lend insight into the ongoing design and development of O4O data tools and products.
+Cohorts II and III joined O4O in the fall of 2021 to further test and scale the core impact measures and data products among a diverse group of organizations and communities.
+These cohorts lent insight into the ongoing design and development of O4O data tools and products.

 Workforce Solutions Greater Dallas